-When it comes to exploring new resorts, Heather skis 10-20 new ski resorts each season with her husband ski photographer Greg Burke.
-She’s already skied over 175 (okay she started skiing and traveling at age 3)!
+Exploring new resorts?
+Heather skis 10-20 new ski resorts each season with her husband ski photographer Greg Burke.
+She’s already skied over 224 ski areas (okay she started skiing and traveling at age 3)!
 This ski gal knows how to look stylish skiing first chair and heading to après ski after accumulating 30k vertical.

 So Heather, what are you wearing this ski season?